monero-ecosystem/qml-xmr/README.md

 ### Tips

-- `monero-gui.qml` is the entry point of the application, you shouldn't need to edit it.
+- `app/monero-gui.qml` is the entry point of the application, you shouldn't need to edit it.
 It includes `Mock.qml` automatically.
 - Update the submodule `monero-gui` regularly